9-5-pursuit/lab-github/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+"Silicon Valley is full of lofty ideals.
+But few are as lofty as Google's most famous motto: “Don't be evil.”
+If you know anything about Google's culture, you've probably heard those three words.
+They're catchy." - https://www.vox.com/recode/2021/2/16/22280502/google-dont-be-evil-land-of-the-giants-podcast
 ```

 What English mathematician and writer is often regarded as the first computer programmer?